jonlesser/ae1pass/README.md

 See this page for information on 1PasswordAnywhere: http://help.agilebits.com/1Password3/1passwordanywhere.html

 You passwords should be reasonably safe.
-The keychain file encrypted, all data will be sent over SSL, and only user logged in with your Google account will be able to access the files.
+The keychain files are encrypted, all data will be sent over SSL, and only user logged in with your Google account will be able to access the files.

 Setup
 =====